keboola/connection-docs/tutorial/ad-hoc/index.md

 [Bureau of Labor Statistics Data](https://cloud.google.com/bigquery/public-data/bureau-of-labor-statistics).

-Google Public Data can be queried using [BigQuery](https://cloud.google.com/bigquery/) and brought into Keboola Connection (KBC) with the help of our BigQuery extractor.
+Google Public Data can be queried using [BigQuery](https://cloud.google.com/bigquery/) and brought into Keboola Connection with the help of our BigQuery extractor.
 Preview the table data in [Google BigQuery](https://bigquery.cloud.google.com/table/bigquery-public-data:bls.unemployment_cps?tab=preview).

 ## Using BigQuery Extractor
 To work with Google BigQuery, create an account, and [enable billing](https://cloud.google.com/bigquery/public-data/).
 Remember, querying public data is only [free up to 1TB a month](https://cloud.google.com/bigquery/public-data/).

-Then create a [service account](https://cloud.google.com/bigquery/docs/authentication/#service_accounts) which will be used for authentication of the Google BigQuery extractor, and create a Google Storage bucket as a temporary storage for off-loading the data from BigQuery.
+Then create a [service account](https://cloud.google.com/bigquery/docs/authentication/#service_accounts) for authentication of the Google BigQuery extractor, and create a Google Storage bucket as a temporary storage for off-loading the data from BigQuery.

 *Note: If setting up the Google BigQuery extractor seems too complicated to you, export the query results to Google Sheets and
 [load them from Google Drive](/tutorial/load/googledrive/).
 Or, export them to a CSV file and [load them from local files](/tutorial/load/#manually-loading-data).*